 Members of our buyers' club share an enthusiasm for the malt elixir in the most practical way, by saving time and money.
 No initiation or fees of any sort are charged.
 We simply ask that you undertake to remain in the club for the period of one year.
-As a club member you will receive a carefully selected, often unique bottling, complete with background information, shipped directly to your home or office every other month.
-The first club, the Single Malt Connoisseurs' Club, has a limit of $84.99, per shipment usually less, on the cost of the bottle itself.
+As a club member you will receive a carefully selected, often unique bottling, complete with background information, shipped directly to your home or office every quarter.
+(January, April,July, October) The Single Malt Connoisseurs' Club, has a limit of $94.99, per shipment usually less, on the cost of the bottle itself.
 (Does not include tax and or shipping)

 Here are some of or past club offerings: